pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 There is a function called `Object.assign` that will merge our objects together.

-The first argument is the target object, the second is will have its content moved in.
-What happens if both have the same property like `brand`?
+The first argument is the target object.
+The second will have its content moved in.
+What happens if both have the same property, like `brand`?
 What happens if the property value has changed like `working`?

-Notice, that the properties for `computer` have been updated, but `box` has not.
+Notice that the properties for `computer` have been updated, but `box` has not.

 ```js
 const newComputer = Object.assign(computer, box);